In college, I had a credit card that allowed me to get tons of miles for every dollar I spent and every mile flown.

 One wrinkle: If you find yourself refunding more than 2-3 products/year, it’s probably you, not the products.
 Your loving American parents won’t tell you that you suck, but I will.
 Stop buying products/services to solve your problems, and focus on your own beliefs, which usually include (1) limiting beliefs, and (2) lack of discipline/follow through.
 No product is going to solve your glaring personality flaws.
 When I find people who think my courses are going to be a magic bullet without putting in any effort, I refund their money, kick them out of my program, and add them to my DNS (“Do Not Sell”) list.
 GTFO, losers.

 But there’s a twist: Using the 30-Day Return-It Method, I buy things and occasionally return them, or cancel my subscription, if they’re not working for me.
 Of course, I would rather get the results (value) than get a refund (cost).
-I cover this in depth in my Scrooge Strategy course.

 Why Businesses Offer Insane Guarantees